Skip to content

 SOLD OUT!
 Waitlist Available.
 We are excited to again offer our Mediation Skills Training on Tuesday, October 10, from 12:00-3:00 pm.
 Mediation is an important skill to learn as it can effectively resolve disputes with minimal costs and significant advantages to both parties in a wide variety of types of cases.
 The training begins with a presentation focused on mediation and negotiation theory.
 Stephen Altman, principal of Altman Dispute Resolution Services, is an accomplished negotiator, mediator, and litigator who has resolved multi-million-dollar government-commercial disputes and diverse civil conflicts.
 He is a mediator for the DC Superior Court and the US Court of Appeals for DC and teaches courses in negotiation.
 Stephen has worked with government agencies, commercial enterprises, and non-profit organizations.
 He will explore tips for effective client preparation, using leverage in negotiations, and identifying the Best Alternative to a Negotiated Agreement (BATNA).
 Then, each participant will have the opportunity to participate in two different mock mediation sessions of a typical landlord/tenant case.
 In one mediation, participants will play the role of the lawyer representing one of the parties, and in the other, they will play the role of the client.
 The meditations will be conducted by experienced mediators, including from the Multi-door Dispute Resolution Division of the D.C.
 Superior Court.
 This is not a CLE training.
 Seats at this training are limited, so save your spot today!

-Graphic: Best Practices In Pro Bono Praising Pro Bono
+Graphic: Best Practices in Pro Bono Praising Pro Bono

 Best Practices in Pro Bono: Praising Pro Bono: Unpacking the Relationship Between Recognition and Access to Justice